Skip to product information

 Black Raku-yaki matcha bowl marked with buckets made by Shôraku Sasaki III (1944-) from the Shôraku kiln in Kyoto.

-This tea bowl is a reproduction of "Oozora", a representative example of the tea bowl of Keinyu, Kichizaemon XI (1817-1902) of the Raku family.
-Raku ceramics originated in the Tensho period (late 16th century) , when Chojiro I of the Raku family produced tea bowls based on the Wabi philosophy of Sen no Rikyu, the great master of the tea ceremony.
-Raku ceramics are characterized by the production techniques of “tezukune” molding (kneaded by hand) and firing at low temperature (750°C – 1200°C) in a small kiln.
-Tezukune molding is a method of making pottery consisting of kneading clay by hand without using a potter's wheel, then shape it by scraping it with a spatula.
+This tea bowl is a reproduction of "Oozora," a representative example of a tea bowl made by Keinyu, Kichizaemon XI (1817-1902) of the Raku family.
+Raku pottery originated during the Tensho period (late 16th century), when Chojiro I of the Raku family produced tea bowls based on the Wabi philosophy of Sen no Rikyu, the great master of the tea ceremony.
+Raku pottery is characterized by the production techniques of "tezukune" (hand-molding) and low-temperature firing (750°C – 1200°C) in a small kiln.
+Tezukune is a pottery-making method that involves kneading the clay by hand without using a potter's wheel, then shaping it by scraping with a spatula.

 View full details